 Navigating the world of riesling can be tricky, but knowing a few key words goes a long way.
-With German wines, if you see the word “trocken” on the label, this means that the riesling is dry.
-“Halbtrocken” and “feinherb” denote off-dry bottlings, and “liebliche,” “auslese” (for the most part), “beerenauslese,” “trockenbeerenauslese” and “eiswein” designate sweet wines.
+As with most German wines, “trocken” denotes a dry riesling.
+“Halbtrocken” and “feinherb” indicate off-dry bottlings, and “liebliche,” “auslese” (for the most part), “beerenauslese,” “trockenbeerenauslese,” and “eiswein” designate sweet wines.
 If all else fails, simply ask your wine retailer or sommelier for some guidance, as they are likely to have tasted the wines and will have more in-depth knowledge regarding what a particular bottle is like.

 Because of their extremely high levels of acidity, rieslings are some of the most food-friendly bottles on the planet.
-Salty bone-dry bottlings pair perfectly with smoked fish or salty cheese, while off-dry expressions come alive when sipped with spicy Mexican or Asian foods.
-And don’t forget to save a bottle of sweet dessert wine to savor after your meal.
+Salty bone-dry bottlings pair perfectly with smoked fish or salty cheese, while off-dry expressions come alive when sipped with spicy foods.
+And don’t forget to save a bottle of sweet dessert wine to sip after your meal.